Ivory Bangle Lady: Discovery

+In August 1901, workers were preparing land that belonged to Edward Taylor at the north end of Sycamore Terrace for a building project.
+While doing so they discovered a stone coffin measuring 6 ft 9 in by 2 ft 4 in less than 2 ft below the surface.
+It contained the skeleton of a woman along with some grave goods and was taken to the Museum of the Yorkshire Philosophical Society in York.
+The museum's curator Henry Maurice Platnauer gave a talk on the discovery to the YPS in November that year, and proposed that the coffin had been left on the ground rather than buried.

 Skeletal remains

 A 2010 research paper studied the skeletal remains of the Ivory Bangle Lady, which were found within a stone coffin.
 This research showed that the skeleton is of a young adult female, aged 18–23 years.
 Her height was calculated using regression analysis of her limb-bone length to be approximately 152-160 cm.
-Significantly, this research also used FORDISC to identified the Ivory Bangle Lady as having North African ancestry.
-This conclusion was reached following craniometric multivariate analyses, including measuring Mahalanobis distance, which suggested a strong affinity with two reference populations of African-American females from the 19th and 20th Centuries.
 Isotope analysis of oxygen and strontium isotopes suggest that she spent her childhood in the west of Britain or in coastal areas of Western Europe and the Mediterranean.

+This research also used FORDISC to identified the Ivory Bangle Lady as having North African ancestry.
+This conclusion was reached following craniometric multivariate analyses, including measuring Mahalanobis distance, which suggested a strong affinity with two reference populations of African-American females from the 19th and 20th centuries.
 However, a 2009 study found that FORDISC 3.0 "is only likely to be useful when an unidentified specimen is more or less complete and belongs to one of the populations represented in its reference samples", and even in such "favorable circumstances it can be expected to classify no more than 1 per cent of specimens with confidence."
 As of 2021, genetic testing of the skeleton is underway.